nicosantangelo/sublime-gulp/README.md

 #### results_in_new_tab

-If set to true, a new tab will be used instead of a panel to output the results.
+If set to `true`, a new tab will be used instead of a panel to output the results.

 #### gulpfile_paths